 In many organizations, managers and senior management view project planning as a waste of time.
 To them, the project plan is needless.
 They want to “start work immediately without wasting time in useless planning meetings and creating mounds of paperwork.”
 As a result, project managers have difficulty engaging management in the project-planning task.
 Why do they have this attitude?
 Why are they unwilling to invest their time in project planning?
-Some of the reasons are:
+Here are a few of the reasons:

 - They have never seen a project properly planned so they have no understanding of how smoothly things can run.

 - Project planning requires that the sponsor and stakeholders know what business result they want the project to produce.
 Often executives start projects to fix a problem they have just heard about.
-They had no idea what the solution should be.
+They have no idea how to solve it.

 - The sponsor and stakeholders are unwilling to make commitments about the acceptance criteria for the project’s deliverables.
 They are unwilling to take the risk of specifying precisely what they want.
-See Main Project Planning Page
+Project Plan Template Main Page

 Why do many managers and executives have the attitude that project planning is a waste of time?
-The first and most common reason is that the organization exercises no control or justification for starting a new project.
-There is no reason to plan if they can start a project any time they want and there are no organizational requirements about the return on investment (payback) from doing the project.
+The first and most common reason is that the organization doesn’t exercise control or justification for starting a new project.
+There is no reason to plan if they can start a project any time they want and the organization doesn’t require a return on investment (payback) from doing the project.
 On the other hand, executives must plan their projects if the organization requires the following:

 - a cost-benefit analysis for new projects